UK Power Networks

-Merford applies new noise control technology to a London transformer station
+New noise control technology in a London transformer station

 In the heart of London, the transformers of a power distribution station could be heard by local residents.
 Merford installed an acoustic screen with the NoiseTrap® technology developed by Sonobex.
 A revolutionary metamaterial technology where sound is passively cancelled in the panel and natural ventilation is also possible.
 Network operator UK Power Networks was the first to successfully use this technology for the substation in the Bayswater district, London.